Clazex/HollowKnight.GodSeekerPlus/README.md

 - **Memorize Bindings**: Memorize the Bindings selected last time, like difficulties in the Hall of Gods.
 Recommend using with Door Default Begin.
 - **Unlock Eternal Ordeal**: Auto unlock the Eternal Ordeal.
 - **Unlock Radiance**: Auto unlock the Radiance in Hall of Gods when in God Seeker mode.
+- **Unlock Radiant**: Auto unlock Radiant difficulty for all boss statues.

 All features can be toggled in-game.